aws-samples/shopfloor-connectivity/docs/targets/aws-sitewise.md

 <tr>
 <td>WarnIfNotPresent</td>
 <td>A warning is generated if the data path does not return a value for the data being handled by the adapter.
-This warning can be dissabled for
+This warning can be disabled for
 fields that are not always present by setting this setting to false.
 <td>Boolean</td>
 <td>